hlynch/Biometry2021/docs/Week-5-lab.md

 ```

 ```
-## [1] 1.774037
+## [1] 1.965705
 ```

-Exercise: Spend some time going back and experimenting with different sets of random variables.
+Spend some time going back and experimenting with different sets of random variables.
 In particular, change the covariances (makign sure that the covariance matrix is symmetric and the variances positive).
-Make sure you understand why the t-test results change as you alter the data.
+Make sure you understand why the t-test results change as you alter the data. **<span style="color: green;">Checkpoint #3: What happens to the t-test results when you make the correlation weak?</span>**

 F-test
 --------